 Paper 4: Option 2 (25% of final qualification)

-Calculators are permitted in all examinations and our suggested model is the CASIO fx-991EX Classwiz or the graphical calculator CASIO fx-CG50.
+Calculators are permitted in all examinations and our suggested model is the CASIO fx-991CW-W or CASIO fx-CG50.
 Students should check with their teacher before purchasing any other model.

-A LEVEL MODERN LANGUAGES
+MODERN LANGUAGES A LEVEL